Hi – a few folks wanted to know a bit more about my dissertation path. Here is the short answer:

 When will you be done?

-However, there is a lot of waiting time as a review board has to approve each phase and then things come up with different parts of our work.
+However, there is a lot of waiting time as a review board has to approve each phase and then things come up with different segments of our work.
 So I am trying to enjoy the ride – and I know that the end date is in flux a bit.